USFOneHealthCodeathon2020/USFOneHealthCodeathon2020.github.io/ReadMe.md

 # News

+ <h3>Feb 28 2020</h3>

+  * A closing-ceremony announcement from Dr. Rays Jiang:

+    *What a fabulous tournament — I am speechless :star-struck:.
+Congratulations Team ZERO and Team Animal again.
+ALL teams (in alphabetical order,  Team GEO, Team PublixPower, Team TRACK, Team YOLO) excelled in data science problem solving, cross-field communication, and top-notch team working.
+The judges are impressed by the scope and results coming out of this event.
+We will re-convene after work over drinks, to celebrate our camaraderie.
+Swamy will update you with the details in a link.
+Three cheers to our collective sweat, stress and joy!*

+  * Dr. Elizabeth Miller's Codeathon-opening [Anthropology in microbiome-research presentation](https://github.com/USFOneHealthCodeathon2020/USFOneHealthCodeathon2020.github.io/blob/master/Miller_codeathon_talk_sp2020.pdf) provides important context for the power and necessity of interdisciplinary approaches to answer the complex questions inherent to human microbiomes-research--check it out!

  <h3>Feb 26 2020</h3>

  * All six team-projects are off to a great start! **We start again tomorrow at 9 A.M.**